If you’re living in Portugal with children, here is a guide to the Portuguese education system.

-- The first cycle lasts for four years and is taught by one teacher (who may be assisted by others in specialised areas).
+- The first cycle lasts for four years.
+This is taught by one teacher (who may be assisted by others in specialized areas).
 Emphasis is placed on the integrated development of studies and activities and the teaching of a foreign language may begin;

 - The second cycle, lasting two years, covers interdisciplinary areas of basic education;

-- The third cycle lasts for three years and is structured as a set of disciplines or groups of disciplines, incorporating various elements of vocational training.
+- The third cycle lasts for three years.
+It is structured as a set of disciplines or groups of disciplines, incorporating various elements of vocational training.
 Classes are taught by a single teacher per subject or multidisciplinary educational field.

 Basic education is intended to provide a common general training that:

-- encourages the development of values, attitudes and practices that help to instil a sense of civic responsibility and willingness to participate in democracy.
+- encourages the development of values, attitudes, and practices that help to instill a sense of civic responsibility and willingness to participate in democracy.

 Post-compulsory schooling: Secondary education